Genjisgarden/Hyp-fixator/README.md

 ### Before you interact;

-` In the Phighting! corner
+` In the Phighting! corner, LMK area or CRK area (with friends)

 ` I am a Rocket (Specifically PJ) and Katana C!Link/Synpath.
 Please be respectful.
 You can call me Katana or Rocket if I'm in those skins